Our SafeSport Lawyers are Well Prepared for Abuse Lawsuits.

 For your reference, we highlight some of our firm’s powerful advocates that are available to help you:

-The National Title IX movement expertise, along with the sexual and gender violence training of Cari Simon, Monica Beck, Lisa Cloutier, and Carly Mee make us uniquely effective counsel for survivors of sexual and gender violence in K-12 schools, colleges and universities, fraternities, sororities, sports teams, camps, scouting, group outings, and the workplace.
+The sexual and gender violence training of Cari Simon, Monica Beck, Chloe Neely, Lisa Cloutier, and Iliana Konidaris make us uniquely effective counsel for survivors of sexual and gender violence in K-12 schools, colleges, and universities, fraternities, sororities, sports teams, camps, scouting, group outings, and the workplace.

 We want to help you put your life back together, and to do our part to make violence against youth athletes a thing of the past.
 For a confidential conversation, contact us at firstname.lastname@example.org or call 1.877.WASH.DC.1.